 The app features a Zoom mode which allows you to tilt or roll your VR headset viewer clockwise to zoom in (magnify image) and counter-clockwise to zoom out (shrink image).
 Pressing the phone volume up key toggles between variable zoom or fixed zoom mode setting.
 Toggle the volume up key to save the zoom level and continue viewing photos at your preferred fixed magnification level for all photos.
 You can also use Bluetooth key controllers and mouse wheel to change the zoom level.

 You can re-position the photo viewing window to an area of interest by moving your headset up/down or left/right.
-I call this technique "swivel viewing", since a swivel chair works well.
+I call this technique "swivel viewing", since sitting in a swivel chair works well.
 This fashion photo app is limited to swivel viewing.

 For my 3D/VR Stereo Photo Viewer app, I named my original headset viewing motion technique "couch viewing" because you could lay on a couch and still re-position and zoom the viewing window without a lot of movement.
 Both of these viewing mode techniques are available in my 3D/VR Stereo Photo Viewer app found at